DrMrmld/latex-workshop-files/notes/Introduction/Introduction - What is TeX and LaTeX?.md

 $\LaTeX$ is also a good choice for making a resume or a CV because it lets you have an appealing design while keeping the text in the document readable and accessible for both people and machines.

 Great thing is that you don't have to start your document from scratch every time.
 There is a huge number of templates available for almost anything you will need to write.
-You can check out the [Overleaf's template gallery](https://www.overleaf.com/latex/templates), for instance.
+You can check out [Overleaf's template gallery](https://www.overleaf.com/latex/templates), for instance.
 Personally, I liked [this homework template](https://www.overleaf.com/latex/templates/a-soft-template-for-homework-solutions/gsbwqcqkyyzt) and [this internship report template](https://www.overleaf.com/latex/templates/medtech-int101-slash-102-internship-report-template/nfthzgycqbxn) a lot.
 You can also build upon these templates and improve/personalize them, but make sure you always check the licenses.

 ---